ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 ..
 Note::
     The board's hardware UART number may NOT necessarily be the same as the SERIAL port number in ArduPilot firmware / MP.
-    See your respective board's `hardware page <common-autopilots>`__ for wiring guides and UART to SERIAL mapping.
+    See your respective board's `hardware page <common-autopilots.html>`__ for wiring guides and UART to SERIAL mapping.
 GPS defaults to SERIAL3 in the parameter listing and you should not have to worry about UART mapping if you attach the GPS to the port suggested in the wiring guide.